Why do high achievers have a coach?

-As a growth strategist and business coach for over 15 years, I’ve had the privilege of working with a remarkable group of chief executives, entrepreneurs, organizational leaders, and best-selling authors.
+As a growth strategist and business coach for 20 years, I’ve had the privilege of working with a remarkable group of chief executives, entrepreneurs, organizational leaders, and best-selling authors.

 If you’re read this far, perhaps it’s time for us to chat.
 The first step is for us to have an introductory dialogue so we can have a “chemistry check.”

-Each of my coaching relationships are unique and everything we discuss is always kept confidential.
+Each of my transformational coaching relationships is unique and everything we discuss is always kept confidential.